YangChencyy/Uncertainty-Aware-Out-of-Distribution-Detection-with-Gaussian-Processes/README.md

 ### **2. Gaussian process**
-Gaussain process training will utilize checkpoint data we got from previous steps.
-We recommend putting all data from `./NN-Training/ckpt` to `GP-Fitting/data` （only .csv files are needed）, or you can modify the directory in laGP_ImageNet.R or laGP_MNIST.R directly.
+Gaussian process training utilizes checkpoint data obtained from previous steps.
+Specifically, the neural network training generates feature representations that are later used for fitting a Gaussian process model.
+We recommend moving all relevant `.csv` data files from `./NN-Training/ckpt` to `./GP-Fitting/data` for training the GP model.
+Alternatively, you can modify the directory paths directly in `laGP_ImageNet.R` or `laGP_MNIST.R` to point to the correct data locations.

+For your convenience, we have provided example datasets for both MNIST and ImageNet in the `./GP-Fitting/data` directory.
+These datasets have a feature dimension of 32, allowing you to start GP fitting immediately if desired.

 First, from the main directory,
 ```